 You can use the file browser to locate your photos and open them for editing.
-The file browser can be used to open photos from:
+The file browser can be used to open photos from a large number of locations, including:

 - The hard drive on a computer.

+- · An external hard drive.

 - A digital camera that is a USB Mass Storage Class device.
 (A USB Mass Storage Class device works as a "virtual drive," letting you browse and open photos from the device as you would from a hard disk or floppy disk.)
+Although you can open pictures from a camera in this way, you will probably prefer to use the Import Pictures feature, discussed later.

-- A digital photo card reader.
+- · A card reader.

+- A USB drive.

 - A photo CD or DVD.

-- A floppy disk.
+- · A floppy disk.

+- A network location.